the1lab/1lab/src/Cat/Functor/Hom/Yoneda.lagda.md

 is natural in both $A$ and $U$, there are two statements.
 We implement the proofs of naturality for the $\operatorname{yo}$-
 $\operatorname{unyo}$ isomorphism as *combinators*, so that they can slot into bigger proofs more easily.
-Calling these combinators $\refl$ gives back the familiar naturality results.
+Calling these combinators with
+$\refl$ gives back the familiar naturality results.

 For naturality "on the right", i.e. in the $U$ coordinate, naturality says that given $h : V \to U$, we have for all $x$,